VimsecAu/kb/m365/baselines/exo.md

 - _Rationale:_ Potentially malicious or service impacting events may go undetected without a means of detecting these events.
-Setting up a mechanism to alert administrators to events listed above draws attention to them to help minimize impact to users and the company.
+Setting up a mechanism to alert administrators to events listed above draws attention to them to help minimize impact to users and the organisation.
 - _Last modified:_ June 2023
 - _MITRE ATT&CK TTP Mapping:_
   - [T1078: Valid Accounts](https://attack.mitre.org/techniques/T1078/)